About this Site

 Atom Website Archivability Testing Netlify Status

 The code for this website is on GitHub and deployed to Netlify.
-The build is processed using Eleventy a static site generator for node.
+Posts are saved as markdown files and created manually, using Decap CMS, or via an Indiekit micropub server.
+The build is processed using Eleventy, a static site generator for node.
 This site was originally hosted on GitHub pages with a Jekyll build when it was launched at the end of 2017.

-The styles of this site are a combination of hand-written styles and Material Components for the Web.
+The styles of this site are primarily hand written and designed to be minimal.
+Some downleveling of new CSS standards is done via lightning CSS.
 See the style guide for more details on theming.
-The site uses the Roboto font (self hosted).
+The site uses system fonts to minimize page size and load times.
 Included are some SVG icons from Material Design Icons.
 Other icons (like logos) are made by Pixel perfect from www.flaticon.com

 This site currently uses CloudFlare analytics due to its better privacy policy and limited performance impact.
 Previously I’ve used GoatCounter.